yguenduez/nerd-neck/readme.md

 bottom half slips into the top half and snaps in.

 The whole casing has the following dimensions: 56x46x15mm (circle on top for the buzzer has hight of 6mm)

+### Consequences for IMU

+Building the imu like this, the IMU's X-Axis, aligns with the global Z-Axis (direction of gravity).
+Being completely "straight" means that the angle between the Z-Axis of the IMU and the global Z-Axis is PI/2.
+This means our threshold for notifying the person is between is a difference from PI/2.
+The bigger difference, the higher the person "bends" it back.